neilwashere/hearty/README.md

    [ChartJS](https://www.chartjs.org/) (along with SignalR client) is the only external frontend dependency.
 This is a reasonably well documented and competent open source charting solution which is more than enough for this MVP.
 I spent a little bit of time looking at [highcharts](https://www.highcharts.com/) - this is something I would consider if taking this solution to market - utterly gorgeous

+   [azure](https://azure.microsoft.com) has been used for hosting for no other reason than I have some free credits and it plays nicely with dotnet stuff out of the box (as you might expect for microsoft).
+The application uses a github workflow to build and deploy on commits to the `main` branch.

 #### What to do with some more time
 There are some very obvious, and not so obvious, problems with the current solution: